Updated in 2023

 A frequent mistake that we see on applicants’ resume is that they don’t provide enough context to their work.
 When talking about the work you’ve done, make sure to include the important keywords, but also tell the story and purpose of the product, app, or system you worked on.

-For a more steps on how to become a product manager by landing a great job, check out our guide.
+For a more steps on how to become a product manager, check out our guide.

 Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, we’ve seen up to a 20% increase in initial screen conversion and up to 80% increase in interview success from our fellows in the program.